lubeda/EspHoMaTriXv2/README.md

 Service **skip_screen**

-If there is more than one screen in the queue, skip to the next screen.
+If there is more than one screen in the queue, it skip the actual displayed screen to the next screen.

 e.g. on the Ulanzi TC001